Poupée de cire, poupée de son

+Background

+Conception

+"Poupée de cire, poupée de son" music and French Lyrics were written by Serge Gainsbourg for France Gall.
+Its melody was inspired by the 4th movement (Prestissimo in F minor) from Beethoven's Piano Sonata No. 1.
 As is common with Gainsbourg's lyrics, the words are filled with double meanings, wordplay, and puns.
 The title can be translated as "wax doll, rag doll" (a floppy doll stuffed with bran or chaff) or as "wax doll, sound doll" (with implications that Gall is a "singing doll" controlled by Gainsbourg).
+This sense of being a "singing doll" for Gainsbourg reached a peak when he later wrote "Les Sucettes" ("Lollipops") for Gall.

 Sylvie Simmons wrote that the song is about "the ironies and incongruities inherent in baby pop"—that "the songs young people turn to for help in their first attempts at discovering what life and love are about are sung by people too young and inexperienced themselves to be of much assistance, and condemned by their celebrity to be unlikely to soon find out."

-This sense of being a "singing doll" for Gainsbourg reached a peak when he wrote "Les Sucettes" ("Lollipops") for Gall.